 Open lines of communication between you, your spouse and your kids are the foundation of a healthy family dynamic.
 Having weekly, or even daily, catch-up sessions—where everyone gets to share their worries, gripes, accomplishments and silly jokes—is an excellent habit for any family.
 Why not turn it into an excellently healthy habit, and take a stroll while you and your loved ones bare your souls?
 Open conversation where everyone gets a chance to express themselves is a great way to build your child’s trust so they know that they can come to you with anything.

 Give one of these ideas for healthy families a whirl.
 Not thrilled with anything on the list above?
-Then let my suggestions inspire you to draft up your own healthy habit for you family.
+Then let my suggestions inspire you to draft up your own healthy habits to suit your family’s needs.
 Whatever you do, just make sure you do it.
 You owe your family a healthy you, and your kids deserve a great health role model.
 Do you have a healthy families-tip you’d like to share?
 I’d love to hear it @familyfocusblog!